 Virtual mom tribes are parenting gold when done right.
 Unfortunately, this essential parenting tool that is supposed to cultivate a strong sense of community and friendships can degenerate into a mom-bashing awkward space.

-You know how algorithms tend to toy with your feed and put you in a tiny bubble to the point that you only see posts that mirror your life?
+Do you know how algorithms tend to toy with your feed and put you in a tiny bubble to the point that you only see posts that mirror your life?
 That’s how I landed on a pregnancy support group on Facebook when I was pregnant at 8 weeks.
-I would spend huge swaths of time on Google researching on the dire effects of sub-chorionic bleeding.
+I would spend huge swaths of time on Google researching the dire effects of sub-chorionic bleeding.

-In my head, my unborn child and I would not make it despite my familiarity towards the condition.
+My unborn child and I would not make it despite my familiarity with the condition in my head.
 I ignored all the literature my gynecology lecturer had empowered me with and settled for doom.
-To be fair, as a new mom-to-be in panic, all the wealth of knowledge at your fingertips goes out the window.
+As a new mom-to-be in panic, all the wealth of knowledge at your fingertips goes out the window.
 The only thing you assume in these situations is the worst.

 The absolute worst.

 I found the tribe I needed in all its glory.
-I would just type search any keyword on the page and find ALL the answers to my troubling questions.
+I would search for any keyword on the page and find ALL the answers to my troubling questions.
 I got hooked.
 Someone launched a WhatsApp group for our expected delivery month and asked whoever wanted to join to post their number.
-A few rebels including myself opposed.
-We were of the idea that Telegram would serve us better but got massively outvoted by the WhatsApp team.
+A few rebels, including myself, opposed.
+We believed that Telegram would serve us better but got massively outvoted by the WhatsApp team.

 My dislike for WhatsApp is also well documented.
 So in my necessary rebellious mood, I joined the group five months later.
-I was able to navigate the Facebook groups (I found three more) and the WhatsApp group seamlessly.
-I equipped myself with exclusive motherhood content that for sure Google would never.
+I navigated the Facebook groups (I found three more) and the WhatsApp group seamlessly.
+I equipped myself with exclusive motherhood content that, for sure, Google would never.

 However, fairytales exist in movies, not in mom groups.

 With time, battle lines were drawn between supportive and combative mothers.
-The you-can’t-sit-with-us moms vs stop-ignoring-my-question moms took centre stage.
-It became a competition over whose child hit their milestones earlier.
-A judge fest when your parenting styles do not align.
+The you-can’t-sit-with-us moms vs. stop-ignoring-my-question moms took center stage.
+It became a competition over whose child hit their milestones earlier—a judge fest when your parenting styles do not align.
 Proponents of sleep training and co-sleeping would at least fight once a day.
-Everyone was on edge and struggling to not get sucked in.
+Everyone was on edge and struggling not to get sucked in.

-One of the highlights for me would be when somebody was unceremoniously kicked out of the group by admin or exited group in the middle of the drama.
-You just knew the passive aggressive comments will follow shortly and her darkest secrets would be turned into a public spectacle.
+One of the highlights for me would be when somebody was unceremoniously kicked out of the group by the admin or exited the group in the middle of the drama.
+You just knew the passive-aggressive comments would follow shortly, and her darkest secrets would be turned into a public spectacle.

-I joined other groups (for breastfeeding, weaning & post-delivery) which required serious lobbying to get into.
-Here I was, in countless mom groups on each platform serving different needs like I was some sort of hero.
+I joined other groups (for breastfeeding, weaning & post-delivery), which required serious lobbying to get into.
+In countless mom groups on each platform, I was serving different needs like I was some hero.
 The more the groups, the more it felt like an obligation to stay on and respond to messages I would normally deal with later.
 The reality of reading through thousands of notifications I may have missed out on the previous night while I was hassling to get the baby asleep worsened my anxiousness.

 You thought the occasional scammer wouldn’t feature?
 Well, you thought wrong.
-Somebody faked her child’s death and clueless mothers contributed to the last drop.
+Somebody faked her child’s death, and clueless mothers contributed to the last drop.
 Only to find out they got duped with the treasurer being in on it as well.
-It’s a scammer’s world out here.
+It’s a scammer’s world out there.
 Even as you block them from the group, they rebrand and move to the next unsuspecting group.

-These groups turned into meme territory with the occasional WhatsApp forwards and small talk that can only get you so far.
+These groups turned into meme territory with the occasional WhatsApp forwards and small talk to only get you so far.
 Somebody suggested I look into advisory committees instead – the kind that makes sense to me.
 Peers help each other with a topic and go.
 Until the next issue comes up.
-Centred around one person in need at that moment.
+Centered around one person in need at that moment.
 Devoid of Oppression Olympics and definitely objective.
 Utopia?